Abandoned Mine Reclamation

 Description of the Indicator

 This indicator measures the number of sites deemed Abandoned Mined Lands (AML).
-AML sites refers to areas of mining that have ceased production but have left behind environmental hazards such as unstable land, contaminated water, or hazardous materials.
+AML are areas of mining that have ceased production but have left behind environmental hazards such as unstable land, contaminated water, and hazardous materials.

 The Abandoned Mine Land Economic Revitalization (AMLER) program, formerly known as the AML Pilot Program, provides funds for the reclamation of AMLs in conjunction with economic and community development and reuse goals.
 The sites could be former mines, coal refuse areas, areas with acid mine drainage, and more.